-Reviewing existing conditions and developing the Hawthorns Area Plan Public Access Working Group strategy do not constitute a project subject to CEQA.
+This item is not a project subject to the California Environmental Quality Act.
 Environmental review is anticipated to occur in a future fiscal year, pending the Board's selection of a Preferred Alternative as the CEQA Project Description.

 NEXT STEPS